sajjaadalipour/ratelimit-spring-boot-starter/README.md

 ### Rate Limit Key Generator
 In order to identify the requester to rate limiting, we should generate an identity key and cache the details of the rate limit with the generated key.
-By default we provide some implementation of `RateLimitKeyGenerator`s:
+By default, we provide some implementation of `RateLimitKeyGenerator`s:

 - `HeaderBaseKeyGenerator`: Generates an identity key based on HTTP request headers parameters.